-All asthma patients should have an annual appointment with Di Croft, our specialist Asthma Nurse, to make sure they are receiving the most appropriate treatment.
+All asthma patients should have an annual appointment to make sure they are receiving the most appropriate treatment.
 Please bring all asthma medication and inhalers to this appointment.

 Chronic Kidney Disease

 Patients will need an annual blood test to check kidney function, followed by an appointment with the Practice Nurse, 7-10 days later, to check blood pressure and urine.
 Please bring all medication and a urine sample to this appointment (specimen bottles are available at reception).

 Chronic Obstructive Pulmonary Disease (COPD)

 An annual appointment is recommended to monitor medication and lung function.
 Please bring all medication and inhalers to this review.